-If your IR designating the EU is a collective mark or a certification mark based on such type of mark in Trinidad and Tobago, it will be dealt with as an EU collective mark or an EU certification mark, whichever is applicable.
+If your IR designating the EU is a collective mark or a certification mark based on such category of mark in Jamaica, it will be dealt with as an EU collective mark or an EU certification mark, whichever is applicable.
 In such cases, you will need to submit the regulations governing the use of the mark to the EUIPO within two months of the date in which WIPO notified the EUIPO of the designation.